 As the Policy’s benefits will be paid for many years you will need to decide how and whether to account for them.

-Trusts have been sent a letter showing an example of how this might be done
+NHS Trusts – Trusts have been sent a letter showing an example of how this might be done, and Trust specific information for their 2021/22 accounts.

-Higher Education Institutions have also been provided with accounting guidance by UCEA.
+Higher Education Institutions – Higher Education Institutions have also been provided with accounting guidance and organisation specific information by UCEA.

 The suggested approach is not mandatory, but it can also be used by non-NHS organisations.
 You will need to discuss this with your auditors.

-Organisations with clinical staff who apply for the Compensation Policy will be provided with more information which will help to calculate an appropriate reserve in your accounts, if required in 2021.
+Organisations with clinical staff who apply for the Compensation Policy will be provided with further information after the closing date for applications which will help you to account for the Compensation Policy’s benefits.
+It is the responsibility of organisations to make appropriate accounting provisions following discussions with your auditors.

 Once you have completed the above steps we expect the requirements from employers to be minimal.

-As indicated above, the application process will be triggered by the issue of 2019/20 Pension Savings Statements by NHSBSA, which for most employed staff will be by 6 October 2020.
+As indicated above, the application process will be triggered by the issue of 2019/20 Pension Savings Statements by NHSBSA and most employed staff will now have received these statements.
 Clinicians who are either moving to work for another organisation or about to retire will ask you to compete the form before they leave.
 However, you may have people coming to ask you to endorse the form as late as March 2022 (as 31 March 2022 is the current deadline for final receipt of the application forms by NHSBSA).
+Please note there could be people who apply after this date, for example if for some reason they have not received a Pensions Savings statement.

 We would ask that employers prioritise endorsing the application forms when they are approached by their clinical staff.
 This will ensure that eligible clinicians can access the Policy’s benefits when they retire, and that NHSBSA will know how many people are applying for the Policy as soon as possible.